 Parent views are shared informally at SEN Support Meetings and Annual Reviews.
-Pupil views are heard and recorded (Remove - at the 'Interventions Conference') when ILP targets are reviewed, (Remove - described in section 5 of this document).
+Pupil views are heard and recorded when ILP targets are reviewed.

 Evaluation and monitoring arrangements promote an active process of continual review and improvement of provision for all pupils.